bomonike/bomonike.github.io/anthropic-certs.md

 ## Custom Slash Commands

 <a target="_blank" href="https://www.youtube.com/watch?v=4bfKyZ7hbsU">VIDEO</a>
-The essence of the <strong>revolution that is AI</a> is this diagram from the
+The essence of the <strong>revolution that is AI</strong> is this diagram from the
 <a target="_blank" href="https://github.com/addyosmani/agent-skills">agent-skills Github</a>:<br />

+PROTIP: To make full use of Claude, instead of diving into coding right away (then making changes later), separate your work into several stages of a <strong>development lifecycle</strong>, using a slash command at each stage, such as these custom slash commands:
 <pre>
   DEFINE        PLAN          BUILD         VERIFY        REVIEW        SHIP ┌──────┐      ┌──────┐      ┌──────┐      ┌──────┐      ┌──────┐      ┌──────┐